HIraolaE/GettingAndCleaningDataProject/README.md

 -------
 There 3 R scripts in the repository.

 run_analysis.R: it is responsbile to perfor all the steps exaplained in the project.
 It calls to the functions defined on the other two scripts.
+First it downloads and unzips the downloaded file.
+It loads data corresponding to the training and test sets and filters the features only to take the selected ones.
+Creates a data frame with the subject data, selected features and activity values, which has been change to show the activity names instead of a number.
+Once the tidy data frame is created, there is a function called to calculate the mean values and create the second data frame.
+Finally, both data frames are written into files.

 DownloadDataSet.R: Defines a function to download and unzip the dataset.
 GetMeansFunction.R: Takes the tidy data splited by subject and activity as described in the project description and computes the means creating a new data frame.